 Monkey Beach (Teluk Duyung)

-Monkey beach (Teluk Duyung – on the map above) is named after the Crab-eating Macaques that apparently live there, although we didn’t see any during our visit.
+Monkey beach (Teluk Duyung – D on the map above) is named after the Crab-eating Macaques that apparently live there, although we didn’t see any during our visit.
 (Just a kitten that decided to befriend us… Although maybe he was only looking for food!)

 Note: Monkey Beach is not currently accessible by walking!
 (At least not officially) The trail is closed due to a landslide so you can only access Monkey Beach by boat.